hndrwn-dk/s3-migration-scheduler/README.md

 ### 📋 How to Update While Preserving Migration Data

-When updating S3 Management UI with `git pull`, follow these steps to preserve your migration data:
+When updating S3 Bucket Migration UI with `git pull`, follow these steps to preserve your migration data:

 > **🔒 IMPORTANT**: Your SQLite database (`server/data/migrations.db`) contains all migration history and is **NOT** committed to git.
 However, it will be preserved during updates if you follow this guide.